microsoftgraph/microsoft-graph-docs/content/get-started/angular.md

   ```

-1. Replace *// Send an email on behalf of the current user.* with the following code.
+1. Replace *// Send an email on behalf of the current user* with the following code.
 This builds the email message, calls **GraphHelper.sendMail**, and processes the response.

   ```
   // Send an email on behalf of the current user.